CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Monitoring Commands

 The CUE monitoring commands show various parts of the network configuration.
-For example, you can show the complete network configuration or BGP status.
-The monitoring commands are grouped into the following types.
+For example, you can show the complete network configuration, or bridge, interface, VRF, MLAG, BGP or EVPN configuration.
+The monitoring commands are grouped into the following categories.
 Each command group includes subcommands.

 | <div style="width:450px">Command | Description |
 | ------- | ----------- |